Eurasian blue tit

 The Eurasian blue tit prefers insects and spiders for its diet.
 Outside the breeding season, they also eat seeds and other vegetable-based foods.
-The birds are famed for their acrobatic skills, as they can hold on to the outermost branches of trees and shrubs and hang upside down when looking for food.
+The birds are noted for their acrobatic skills, as they can hold on to the outermost branches of trees and shrubs and hang upside down when looking for food.

 Taxonomy

 The Eurasian blue tit was described by Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae under the binomial name Parus caeruleus.
-Parus is the classical Latin for a tit and caeruleus is the Latin for dark blue or cerulean.
+Parus is the classical Latin for a tit and caeruleus is the Latin for dark blue or caerulean.
+The type locality is Sweden.
 Two centuries earlier, before the introduction of the binomial nomenclature, the same Latin name had been used by the Swiss naturalist Conrad Gesner when he described and illustrated the blue tit in his Historiae animalium of 1555.

 In 2005, analysis of the mtDNA cytochrome b sequences of the Paridae indicated that Cyanistes was an early offshoot from the lineage of other tits, and more accurately regarded as a genus rather than a subgenus of Parus.
 The current genus name, Cyanistes, is from the Ancient Greek kuanos, "dark blue".
-The African blue tit (Cyanistes teneriffae) was formerly considered conspecific.
+The African blue tit (Cyanistes teneriffae) was formerly considered to be conspecific.
+The genus Cyanistes now contains three species, the Eurasian blue tit, the African blue tit, and the azure tit.

 Subspecies

-There are currently at least nine recognised subspecies:
+Nine subspecies are recognised.
+They differ mainly in the colour of the plumage but the variation is usually slight and clinal.